neherlab/pangraph/docs/src/tutorials/tutorial_1.md

 On a consumer laptop the command should complete in around 10 minutes.
 The option `--circular` is used when passing circular DNA sequences, like the bacterial chromosomes that we consider here.

 The result is a `ecoli_pangraph.json` file that contains two main entries: `paths` and `blocks`.
 As represented in the image above, blocks contain information on the nucleotide sequence, while paths are compressed representation for genomes as lists of blocks.
-Importantly, each block is assigned an unique id composed of 10 letters.
+Importantly, each block is assigned an unique random id composed of 10 capital letters.
 Below is a simplified view of the structure of the `ecoli_pangraph.json` file.

 ```json
 {